palewire/californiacivicdata.org/_posts/2016-09-15-website-launch.markdown

 <figure style="margin: 28px 0;">
     <img src="/img/tshirt.png" width="100%;">
     <figcaption style="text-align:right;">This is geo-bear on a t-shirt.
-Thomas Lauder made it.</figcaption>
+Thomas Suh Lauder made it.</figcaption>
 </figure>

 BUT wouldn't it be :fire::fire::fire: if it were on YOUR t-shirt?